matiasdelbel/android-zygote-multi-modules/README.md

 # Zygote for a Multi Modules Android Project

+## What will you find on this project?
+Here you'll find an Android template project with some basic configuration.
+The project has one main app and 1 folder in wich you will find a expected architecture (3 layers: domain, gateway, and presentation).

+Each folder represents a layer on the Clean Architecture model, and have an only responsibility:
+- Domain: In here you have to put your business objects.
+- Gateway: To obtain and share data with another application.
+- Presentation: Determine how to present your business objects.

 ## Prerequisites
 - Have an account on Github
 - Have an account on CircleCI associated with your Github user.